w3f/Grants-Program/applications/wika_network.md

 * **Registered Legal Entity:** Web Registry DAO

 ### Team's experience

+**Curtis Wilkerson** is a data scientist working in financial technology for 6 years.
+His focus has been credit & fraud modeling as well as building machine learning infrastructure in the fintech/financial inclusion space.

 **Nabil** is a self-taught software architect with 25 years experience coding in different programming languages and frameworks.